Naziiaba/react_app_for_test/README.md

+# React practice
-# React application was created as a demo for routing and navigating.
+This application was created as a demo for routing and navigating.